 Before deciding how much of your portfolio should be allocated to stocks in any specific sector, it’s important to allocate some of your investing dollars to bonds.
 A common way to decide how much is to use your age.
 If you’re 35 years old, 35% of your investing dollars should be allocated to bonds, with 65% allocated to stocks.
 As you age, a larger percentage of your portfolio will be allocated to bonds, securing more stable investment income as you reach your golden years.

-The generous dividends offered by many energy stocks can make them tempting as an income play, but their volatility makes them ill-suited to replace bonds as the source of the stable income you want in retirement.
+The generous dividend yields offered by many energy stocks can make them tempting as an income play, but their volatility makes them ill-suited to replace bonds as the source of the stable income you want in retirement.

 Consider Economic Conditions